 The interfaculty PhD program in Buddhist Studies at the LMU is aimed at postgraduates from the fields of cultural studies, religious studies and social sciences.
-In interdepartmental and research-oriented courses, the philological, religious studies and cultural studies expertise of the participating disciplines (Indology and Tibetology, Japanology, Religious studies and Sinology) are brought together in a structured degree course.
+In interdepartmental and research-oriented courses, the philological, religious studies and cultural studies expertise of the participating disciplines (Indology and Tibetology, Japanology, Philosophy of Religion, Study of Religion and Sinology) are brought together in a structured degree course.
 This, together with intensive mentoring and evaluation by a team of supervisors, should ensure an increase in the quality of the PhD and a high level of academic qualification.

 For more detailed information please see the Guidelines of the PhD Program in Buddhist Studies (pdf format, 454 KB).

-The PhD program's brochure can be downloaded here.
+The PhD program's brochure (from 2012) can be downloaded here.

 Structure of the degree

-The PhD program in Buddhist Studies is designed to take three years.
+The PhD program in Buddhist Studies is designed to take three to four years.
 On the basis of the Promotionsordnung der LMU für die Fakultäten 09, 10, 11, 12 und 13 (2016) (pdf format, 124 KB) - the doctoral degree regulations of the LMU - the program concludes with the internationally recognized academic degree of a “Doctor of Philosophy” (Doctor philosophiae, Dr. phil., PhD).
-The following list gives an overview of the range of courses on offer broken down by academic year.
+The following list gives an example of curricular activities broken down by the academic year.

 - Research seminar